 In addition, the project includes construction of a sound barrier wall along S-32-1834 (Ginny Lane) to abate noise at the Meadow Glen Elementary School, the Meadow Glen Middle School, and the Wellesley Subdivision.
-The sound barrier wall shall be approximately 5,400 feet in length and 19 feet in height, and is expected to extend from approximate Station 197+50 to Station 263+32.

 At approximate Station 375+00, the existing pipe culvert extension located on the right offset shall be removed and replaced with a new box culvert extension that accommodates the new mainline widening.